Bob Bennett (politician): Early life, education, and business career

-Born on September 18, 1933 in Salt Lake City, Utah, Bennett was the son of Frances Marion (née Grant) and the U.S. Senator Wallace Foster Bennett, as well as a grandson of Heber J. Grant, the seventh president of the Church of Jesus Christ of Latter-day Saints (LDS Church) and a great-grandson of Jedediah M. Grant (Heber J. Grant's father) and Daniel H. Wells (through Heber J. Grant's wife Emily H. Wells), early mayors of Salt Lake City and counselors in the First Presidency of the LDS Church.
+Born on September 18, 1933, in Salt Lake City, Utah, Bennett was the son of Frances Marion (née Grant) and the U.S. Senator Wallace Foster Bennett, as well as a grandson of Heber J. Grant, the seventh president of the Church of Jesus Christ of Latter-day Saints (LDS Church) and a great-grandson of Jedediah M. Grant (Heber J. Grant's father) and Daniel H. Wells (through Heber J. Grant's wife Emily H. Wells), early mayors of Salt Lake City and counselors in the First Presidency of the LDS Church.

 Bennett attended high school at East High, and he earned his B.S. from the University of Utah in 1957 majoring in Political Science.
 He also served as the Student Body President at the University of Utah and was initiated into Owl and Key.
 After graduation in 1957, Bennett joined the Utah Army National Guard and spent six months on active duty.
 Upon his return, he was commissioned a Chaplain in the Guard and served until 1960.
-He was employed at Bennett's, a family paint and glass business, until 1962, when he left to work full-time on his father's re-election campaign.